Shopify/web-configs/Best practices/GraphQL/Testing.md

   }
   ```

-* When you have some set of the query that must be filled out for a large set of tests, use the same pattern as above to remove the shared bits to refocus the individual tests on the data that is actually relevant.
-This can be the case when there is some guarantee on the data that can't be codified in the type system.
-For example, we may provide a default filler that always provides at least one variant for a filled product response.
+* When you have a part of the query that needs to be filled out the same for many tests, use the same pattern as above to remove the shared bits.
+This refocuses the individual tests on the data that is actually relevant for that case.
+This is usually needed when there is a guarantee on the data that can't be codified in the type system.
+For example, we may provide a default filler that always provides at least one variant for a filled `product` response.

 * Do not reference data off of the filled fixture.
-Instead, store the values you care about separately from the fixture and reference those in your assertion.
+Instead, store the values you care about separately from the fixture and reference those in your assertions.

   ```ts
   // bad